GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

 ## Feedback {: #feedback }

-We want to hear your thoughts and experiences using this API throughout the Origin Trial process.
+Chrome wants to hear your thoughts and experiences using this API throughout the Origin Trial process.

-### Tell us about the API design {: #feedback-design }
+### Feedback about the API design {: #feedback-design }

 Is there something about the API that's awkward or doesn't work as expected?
 Or are there missing pieces that you need to implement your idea?